thma/WhyHaskellMatters/README.md

 (the data constructor `P`  has the signature `P :: a -> b -> Pair a b`).
 The type `Pair` can now be used to create many different concrete data types it is thus called a *polymorphic* data type.
+As the Polymorphism is defined by type variables, i.e. parameters to the type declarations, this mechanism is called *parametric polymorphism*.

 As pairs and n-tuples are so frequently used, the Haskell language designers have added some syntactic sugar to work effortlessly with them.